 Guaranteeing the combustion stability of a sludge/waste mixture

-Aside from it being a simple and economical approach, joint incineration also provides a means of energy recovery from sludge.
+Aside from it being a simple and economical approach, co-incineration also offers the advantage of energy recovery from sludge.

 Plants where CNIM has deployed this technology include those at Thiverval-Grignon, Rennes and Saumur in France, and Thumaide in Belgium.